First Battle of Cape Finisterre (1747): Battle

 François de Grasse, later the famous Comte, was wounded in this first battle.
-He was taken prisoner among the crew and officers on La Gloire, which was captured.
+He was taken prisoner among the crew and officers on Gloire, which was captured.

 Aftermath

 Following his victory, Anson was raised to the peerage.
 The French assembled another, much bigger, convoy which set sail in October.
 After Edward Hawke's defeat of this fleet in the Second Battle of Cape Finisterre, the French naval operations were ended for the rest of the war.